Anirban166/RSA-Cryptosystem/README.md

 Practical Implementation
 -------

+Implementations in a few languages can be found in this [directory](https://github.com/Anirban166/RSA-Cryptosystem/tree/master/Implementations).
+[Rosetta Code](https://rosettacode.org/wiki/RSA_code) is another source for implementations in multiple languages.

+These are for the sole purpose of educating oneself via reference, and must not be used in codebases where the implementations are critical.
+Given that there are multiple factors to be considered in modern-day cryptographic routines in order to establish a deeper level of security, its best to create specific implementations than to use/derive the generalized ones.

-The written code works well for small primes but considering a deeper level of security, the preferable length for the 2 primes considered (p and q) should be preferably around 2<sup>11</sup> bits (2048), which result in values (n) greater than 2<sup>12</sup> (4096) bits upon their multiplication (p*q).
-This ensures a tight encryption which is seemingly impossible to decrypt (although completely possible to breach every combination if we were to leverage the power of supercomputers) given massive computing resources with even a large span of time allotted.
+For general use, the length for the 2 primes considered (p and q) should be preferably around 2<sup>11</sup> bits (2048), which result in values (n) greater than 2<sup>12</sup> (4096) bits upon their multiplication (p*q).
+This ensures a tight encryption which is seemingly impossible to decrypt even when provided with massive computing resources (although completely possible to breach/bruteforce every combination if we were to leverage the power of supercomputers) for a large span of time.

-Hence RSA is quite feasible in general, apart from its downsides like being much slower than symmetric cryptosystems. <br>
+Hence, the RSA algorithm is quite feasible in general, apart from it primary downside of being much slower than symmetric cryptosystems. <br>
 There are better alternatives (faster and more secure encryption schemes) such as elliptic curve cryptosystems, but then again - Quantum computing could overcome that as well.
 Eventually nothing seems that secure, or has a counter-measure in the long run.

 -------